siva3060/server-application/README.md

 * Database H2 (In-Memory)
 * Maven

+{

+	- Env setup and able to run the service locally at the port

+	- Werid thing, hibernate is throwing error at entity constructor for java 11( check this)

+}

 You should be aware of the following conventions while you are working on this exercise: